 As someone running your own business, you know how good it feels to be in control.
 So it can be challenging when mortgage lenders don’t offer you the loans and rates you feel are fair.

-Limited Company Director Mortgages aren’t difficult to find, but it can take expert advice to locate the best value offers.
+Limited Company Director Mortgages and mortgages for the self-employed aren’t difficult to find, but it can take expert advice to locate the best value offers.

 Can I get a mortgage as a Limited Company Director?

 As long as you have a year’s profitable trading behind you, it should be fairly easy to find a mortgage.
 It is more difficult if your business is only a few months old – but not impossible.

 The real challenge in finding a good mortgage as a Limited Company Director is locating a lender that sees your true value as a customer.
 A lender bases their loan amount on your income – but Company Directors often have a low salary and pay themselves additional dividends from the company.